 Tip: Some prototypes, such as the Omni Hoverboard, use a series of tiny helicopter blades to hover and fly into the air

 The ArcaBoard and related working prototypes use what are called electric ducted fans in order to hover off of the ground.
-The ArcaBoard floats thanks to 36 of these high-powered electric ducted fans and the board itself is on the larger side, at 57-inches long and 6-inches thick.
+The ArcaBoard floats thanks to 36 of these high-powered electric ducted fans, and the board itself is on the larger side, at 57-inches long and 6-inches thick.
 It can reach a foot off of the ground and can currently reach a maximum speed of 12 miles per hour.
 The bad news?
 Battery life is abysmal, at six minutes per charge, and the price will clock in at around $20,000 when Arca launches it to consumers.
 It’ll definitely be interesting to learn how to ride a hoverboard that flies.
 And while that may be a ways off, with the popularity of hoverboards, you may want to check out how OSHA views hoverboards in the workplace in case you were considering one to make getting around quicker.

 Tip: The ArcaBoard and related working prototypes use what are called electric ducted fans in order to hover off of the ground